evansbenj/2023_CLP.md/2023_clp_kmers.md

 ```

 # Make a union-sum of all samples within each sex (this will be substracted from the intersect-sum for each sex)

+I am not positive that this step is required.

 ```
 #!/bin/sh